What you will study

-The first theme looks at risk and return.
 The main building blocks of investment are savings (cash), bonds, shares and property.
 All of them – even cash which is particularly vulnerable to inflation – involve risks.
 You will be shown how to build a portfolio, using financial and economic modelling (such as the Capital Asset Pricing Model), that manages and spreads risk while pursuing higher returns.
 You will explore and critique how economic theories have shaped the investment funds on offer to the public, and learn how to interpret published information about these funds.

-The second theme looks at uncertainty and change.
 Some events that have a critical impact on investments cannot be predicted.
 Socio-economic changes can increase the uncertainty that surrounds investment decisions.
 This theme explores the importance to personal investment of economic forces, government policies, ageing populations, and unforeseen events.

-The third theme looks at regulation and ethics.
 Investors need to be assured that financial institutions and the wider financial system are safe.
 They also need to be confident that providers and sellers of financial products are behaving in an ethical way.
 But, as with most things, there is a cost to regulation.
 How much regulation is enough?
 Does regulation deliver enough benefits to justify its cost?

 The module is delivered using a textbook and the module website.
 The website, which accounts for roughly half of the study materials has: